DETAILED ACTION

 Thus, taken alone and in combination, the additional elements do not amount to significantly more than the above-identified judicial exception (the abstract idea), and are ineligible under 35 USC 101.

-Claims 22-24 and 29-30 are dependent on the aforementioned independent claims, and include all the limitations contained therein.
-These claims do not recite any additional technical elements, and simply disclose additional limitations that further limit the abstract idea with details regarding campaign analytics, generating types of graphs, analyzing images, what information the graphs are based on, and what is displayed.
+Claims 22-24 and 29-30 are dependent on the aforementioned independent claim, and include all the limitations contained therein.
+These claims do not recite any additional technical elements, and simply disclose additional limitations that further limit the abstract idea with details regarding the content of the campaign analytics, generating types of graphs, the days and time periods the graphs are based on, analyzing image data in the messages, and providing analytics sub-sets for different social networks.
 Thus, the dependent claims merely provide additional non-structural details that fail to meaningfully limit the claims or the abstract idea(s).

 Therefore, claims 21-30 are not drawn to eligible subject matter, as they are directed to an abstract idea without significantly more.